Thank you so much for stopping by my website!

 Please know that we will be shooting very soon after the birth.
 I like to capture the baby within the first 3-15 days of birth, this is due to their sleepiness.
 Once they get older they are more alert, awake for longer spurts and can be restless during a session.

-I recommend that the newborn session take place in your home since everything you need is there.
+I recommend that the newborn session take place in your home since everything you need is there. but if you preffer to use my home that is optional as well, as my room has a airy look to it.
 Babies need a lot of feedings, changing, and comforting and you are still recovering from bringing your little one into the world!
 This session is also longer than my other sessions.
-Newborn sessions usually last about 3 hours due to all the set up of my backdrops and props, frequent breaks and making sure we keep the baby happy and sleepy for the majority of the session.
+Newborn sessions usually last about 2 hours due to all thes, frequent breaks and making sure we keep the baby happy and sleepy for the majority of the session.

 A few tips:

 • I need to arrive at their sleepiest time – so keep an eye on their “new” schedule and we will figure out the best time to come.

 • you can choose a location you decide or We will be shooting in the room with the most available natural light so make sure the room is clear and clean.

 • with in home session I incorporate your home into the session for family images so make sure the nursery or your bedroom is nice and tidy, should we do photos in there.

 • Have your home nice and toasty for baby, and if you have a space heater best!!.